bgregs514/vscode-tm1/README.md

 # vscode-tm1 (Alpha)
 A Visual Studio Code Extension for TM1

+# Important Note!
+Please see [here](https://github.com/bgregs514/vscode-tm1/discussions/33) for an imporant update related to ongoing project development.

 # What is this project?
 `vscode-tm1` (name subject to change) is a Visual Studio Code extension that leverages the TM1 Rest/VS Code APIs to bring a more native coding experience to the TM1 development space.
 This project is built on top of concepts and ideas from other projects, and is largely driven by community feedback and needs. **vscode-tm1 is and always will be free.**